List of alien races in Marvel Comics: Watchers

-The Watchers (first seen, in the form of Uatu, in Fantastic Four #13) are the first humanoid race to be created in the Marvel Universe and are committed to observing and compiling knowledge on all aspects of the universe who possess the innate ability to achieve virtually any effect desired, including augmenting personal attributes, time and space manipulation, molecular manipulation, energy projection, and a range of mental powers.
+The Watchers (first seen, in the form of Uatu, in Fantastic Four #13) are the first humanoid race to be created in the Marvel Universe and are committed to observing and compiling knowledge on all aspects of the universe.
 After an incident with the Prosilicans, the Watchers then took a vow never to interfere with other civilizations.
-The best known Watcher is Uatu.
+The most known Watcher is Uatu.

 Secondary races

 Scores of other extraterrestrial races have been depicted in the pages of Marvel Comics publications, though not to the extent of the races mentioned above.
 This list is not comprehensive.

 A

 A'askvarii

 First appearing in Black Goliath, the A'askvarii are a green-skinned humanoid race with octopus traits, possessing two legs (ending in three-toed taloned feet) and three tentacles sprouting from each shoulder in place of arms.
 They possess gills in place of a nose, and closely spaced needle-like teeth.
 They possess fairly advanced technology, with warp-drive capability.
 A'askvarii are native to the planet O'erlanii; it is an oceanic world with oceans covering 75% of the planet's surface, and the rest being craggy mountains.